 Domestic and Family Violence Prevention Month

-The Special Taskforce on Domestic and Family Violence in Queensland in its ‘Not Now, Not Ever’ report recommended that individuals, community groups and the private sector work together to help prevent domestic and family violence and support those affected.
+In its Not now, not ever report (the report), the Special Taskforce on Domestic and Family Violence in Queensland recommended that individuals, community groups and the private sector work together to help prevent DFV and support those affected.

 You can continue to follow the conversation year-round on our Facebook page.